zuntan/fft_bench/README.md

 | ```-6 -w```          | *   |        | *        | *   | 7.00   | 41.56     | 0.61   | 6.05      | 11.48      | 6.87           | 5.94               | 6.87               |
 | ```-6 -w -b -x```    | *   | *      | *        | *   | 11.26  | 68.17     | 0.74   | 8.52      | 15.22      | 8.00           | 6.05               | 8.00               |

+ - Very large difference in execution speed between debug build and release build. [ X86(D)/(R), RPi 3B (D)/(R) ]
+    - RPi3B has 6 to 10 times, X86 has 15 to 31 times!

+ - *** Anyway, the debug build is running too slow. ***

+ - The difference in execution speed between RPi3B and X86 is 6 to 10 times. [ RPi 3B(R) : X86(R) ]
+    - With this method, there seems to be no significant difference depending on whether or not the file is output.
+    - On RPi3B, f32 seems to be faster than f64.
+Probably because the OS is 32bit.
+    - On x86, f64 seems to be faster than f32.
+Probably because the OS is 64bit.
+However, there is not much difference between f32 and f64 in the release build.

 ## total time

  - X86 Server